HyperGH/SnedDocs/src/modules/reminders.md

 ## Usage

 Reminders offer users the ability to set and manage... well... reminders!
 You can create a reminder by typing `sn remindme <when and what>`.

-For time-formatting refer to the following table:
+## Time-formatting

+#### Relative

 | Short  | Long  |
 | ------------ | ------------ |